kbairak/outbox/README.md

 When building applications, you often need to perform two operations together: save data to a database and trigger side effects (send an email, call an external API, publish an event).
 Both operations must succeed together or fail together to maintain consistency.
 Otherwise, if an error occurs between the database change and the triggering of side effects, your application will be left in an inconsistent state and manual intervention will be required.

-**Why traditional approaches fail:**

-- **Call side effect before commit**: If the database commit fails afterward, you've already triggered the side effect, leaving your system in an inconsistent state
-- **Call side effect after commit**: If the side effect fails, there's no way to retry it transactionally.
-The database operation succeeded but the side effect didn't
-- **Distributed transactions (2PC)**: Two-phase commit protocols are complex, slow, not always available across different systems, and can introduce coordination overhead

 **The outbox solution:**

 Instead of calling side effects directly, write event messages to an outbox table in the same database transaction as your business data.
 A separate reliable process (the message relay) reads from this table and publishes messages to your message broker.